mjweiper/Citi-Bike-Analytics-Tableau/README.md

 # Tableau - Citi Bike Analytics

-The purpose of this assignment is to aggregate data found in the Citi Bike Trip History Logs, analyze that data, and find two unexpected phenomena.
-The questions I wanted to take a look at were if Co-Vid 19 had affected the popularity of the bike share program and diving into what specific demographic primarily used the bikes.
+The purpose of this assignment was to aggregate data found in the Citi Bike Trip History Logs, analyze that data, and find two unexpected phenomena.
+The questions I wanted to take a look at were: If Co-Vid 19 had affected the popularity of the bike share program and what specific demographic primarily used the bikes.

 ![Citi-Bikes](Images/citi-bike-station-bikes.jpg)